Amex Platinum vs Amex Gold

 |5x Amex Membership Rewards points per dollar on airfare.
 Starting Jan.
 1, 2021, earn 5x points on up to $500,000 on these purchases per calendar year.|

-5x Amex Membership Rewards points per dollar on prepaid hotels booked on Amex Travel
+5x Amex Membership Rewards points per dollar on prepaid hotels booked with American Express Travel.

 1 Amex Membership Rewards point per dollar on everything else